 Honestly, reusing plastic that comes into your life can be helpful in certain situations.
 When you're aware and thinking about how you'll reuse plastic before you purchase, it can help make your transition to the plastic-free life even easier.
 Plus, it really just goes to show you that going plastic-free really happens one step at a time.

-Check out the list below to see some creative ways I, and others, have reused and repurposed plastic we already have, then stay tuned for some helpful tips on how to recycle like a pro to ensure your plastic actually gets recycled.
+Check out the list below to see some creative ways we've reused and repurposed plastic we already have, then stay tuned for some helpful tips on how to recycle like a pro to ensure your plastic actually gets recycled.

 Use plastic containers for …